kdv123/TextPredictorPython/README.md

-# WordPredictor
+# TextPredictor
-This python class makes word and chracter level predictions based on an N-gram language model.
-Language model queries are performed using the [KenLM library](https://kheafield.com/code/kenlm/).
+This project contains Python classes for making word and chracter level predictions based on an N-gram language model.
+The word prediction class can predict based the current prefix of a word and optional left context.
+The character prediction class predicts the most probable next characters on left context.

 ## System requirements
 1. pip